 Enterprise Plus, like Hertz and many of the other reward programs out there, offers one point for every dollar spent.
 The nice thing about Enterprise is that as long as you rent a car from them once every three years your points never expire.
 There are no blackout dates, meaning your points can be redeemed as soon as you meet their minimum.

 Enterprise doesn’t have a partnership with any of the major Canadian credit cards, but they do have benefits for CAA members, scoring them special discounts and bonus points.
 If you’re a CAA member then the National Bank CAA Rewards Mastercard would also be a great option for an Enterprise booking.

 If you haven’t seen a trend, well, surprise, surprise – you earn one point per dollar spent at Avis.
 But you can earn twice the points for the dollars you spend on accessories like a GPS or Sirius XM radio.

 Avis has a tiered system allowing you to earn more points after 11 rentals.
 But, regardless of your standing, you will need a minimum of 700 points to get a free rental day.
 Their 100-point sign-up bonus will help you get there, but it is still the highest minimum points option out of all the rewards programs listed here.

 Our pick for the best credit card match:

 The best cards to use if you’re booking a car with Avis include either the TD First Class Travel Visa Infinite or the TD Aeroplan Visa Card.
 TD has a special agreement with Avis that gets you 10% off the lowest available base rates in Canada and the US and 5% off internationally.

-Earn up to 100,000 TD Points† plus, first year no Annual Fee for the Primary and Additional Cardholders1 (a value of up to $670†).
+Earn up to 80,000 TD Points† plus, 0% promotional interest rate on Travel Purchases for the first 6 months†.
+First year no Annual Fee for the Primary and Additional Cardholders†.
 Conditions Apply.
-Must apply by December 5, 2021.
+Must apply by March 6, 2022.